ansys/pyansys-dev-guide/doc/source/doc-style/docstrings.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 A class is a *noun* representing a collection of methods.
 For consistency within PyAnsys libraries,
-always start the brief description for a class with a verb ending in 's', followed by an extended
+always start the brief description for a class with a verb ending in "s" followed by an extended
 summary in a new line if additional information is needed::

   class FieldAnalysis3D(Analysis):